Master's in Law and Economics of the Sea – Ocean Governance

 NOVA School of Law participates in THEMIS, a network that encourages the internationalization of master’s students.
 The THEMIS certificate is granted when students complete a semester of mobility, participate in an international conference, and complete an international internship under the THEMIS Programme.

-The teaching phase corresponds to 60 ECTS and is composed of 8 compulsory subjects (38 ECTS).
-Students must also complete 22 ECTS in optional subjects (4 ECTS in the Social and Behavioural Sciences area and 18 ECTS in the Law area), as listed here:
+The teaching phase corresponds to 60 ECTS and consists of 8 mandatory courses (38 ECTS).
+Students must also complete 22 ECTS in option subjects (4 ECTS in the Social and Behavioural Sciences option and 18 ECTS in the Law or Economics or Management option), as listed below.

 1st Year - Taught Component